EA-18G GROWLER AVIATORS MISSING AFTER MOUNT RAINIER CRASH

 The EA-18G Growler is a part of the Electronic Attack Squadron 130 (the VAQ-130), and is based at Whidbey Island.
 The VAQ-130 is the Navy's oldest electronic warfare squadron, and received the nickname "Zappers" after being commissioned in 1959.
 The Electronic Attack Squadron returned to the US in July of 2024, after a 9-month combat deployment on the USS Dwight D. Eisenhower in the southern Red Sea, where it executed a strike against the Houthi rebels.

-EA-18G Growler Crew Training Common in the Region
+EA-18G Growler Training Operations in Pacific Northwest

 Seeing as most of the Navy's EA-18G Growler squadrons are based at NAS Whidbey Island, training is a way of life for many members of the community.
 The Boeing EA-18G Growler is especially effective for suppressing enemy air defenses by engaging in electronic warfare and disrupting systems related to communication and radar.
 The EA-18G Growler is part of the F/A-18 Super Hornet family and uses radio waves to jam enemy equipment.
 However, the jets are also armed with missiles and are capable of more direct attacks on enemy targets.
 The importance of these jets grows more and more as sophisticated enemies continue to advance their technological achievements, while a global need for stronger aerial defenses also increases.
 Sadly, with the EA-18G Growler crew still not found, while everyone is wishing for a positive outcome.
 These situations are stark reminders of the sacrifices required to maintain the American way of life.
 Suggested reads: